Project Background for Clean Mobility Options

 CARB’s Clean Mobility Options (CMO) program has piloted various funding approaches and shared mobility project types to meet the needs of priority populations across the state.
 As CMO continues, there will be a focus on transitioning from the pilot phase to the program phase.

-- Since Fiscal Year (FY) 2014-15, CMO has funding clean and shared transportation services like public transit, electric car share, bikeshare, and electric shuttles to tackle both reducing greenhouse gas emissions and vehicle miles traveled.
+- Since Fiscal Year (FY) 2014-15, CMO has funded clean and shared transportation services like public transit, electric car share, bikeshare, and electric shuttles to tackle both reducing greenhouse gas emissions and vehicle miles traveled.

 - CMO has supported the state’s move toward a comprehensive ecosystem of more equitable, integrated, clean transportation services offering high-quality, affordable, and accessible solutions that meet priority population needs.